vnp7514/Checkers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Wizards
 * Team members
-  * MEMBER1
-  * MEMBER2
+  * Anthony Prestia (atp4280)
-  * MEMBER3
+  * Van Pham (vnp7514)
+  * Kevin Murcia Garcia (krm7205)
-  * MEMBER4
+  * Brody Wrighter (baw9895)

 ## Executive Summary

-This is a summary of the project.
+The WebCheckers application must let two users who are signed in to play a game of checkers.
+This application has two features that set it apart from a basic checkers game:

+* Spectate games that are currently in session
+* Watch a replay of a game

 ### Purpose

-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+A web-based application for users to play/spectate games of checkers.

 ### Glossary and Acronyms
-> _Provide a table of terms and acronyms._

 | Term | Definition |
 |------|------------|